JJWatMyself/cabletools/README.md

 Rainmeter skin
 =====================
 Displays the signal level from the first downstream channel.
+I no longer use or maintain this.

 Supported cable modem models